 They might feel a sense of loss and grief for their previous home and friends.
 This emotional upheaval can lead to mood swings, withdrawal, or behavioural changes.

-Key Takeaway: Recognising and addressing the emotional responses of children is crucial in helping them adapt to a new country.
+Key Takeaway: Recognising and addressing children’s emotional responses is crucial in helping them adapt to a new country.

 Cultural Adjustment